frrmack/golden-sixpacks/README.md

 # Golden Sixpacks

-Golden Sixpacks are yearly awards that Datascope is experimenting with as a mechanism to recognize each others' accomplishments.
+Golden Sixpacks are yearly awards designed as a mechanism to recognize each others' accomplishments.

 ### Main guidelines